 Optimizing Spotlight for Better Performance

-Spotlight might decide to start indexing the backup volume while the backup is in progress, causing a huge slowdown in backup speed (doubling or even quadrupling the required time, not to mention sucking up CPU time).
+Spotlight might decide to start indexing the backup (or original) volume while the backup is in progress, causing a huge slowdown in backup speed (doubling or even quadrupling the required time, not to mention sucking up CPU time).

 I never want the backup volume indexed by Spotlight — it’s pointless for me.

 The solution?
 Exclude all backup volumes, and remember that after erasing a volume, you’ll have to re-exclude it; Spotlight forgets excluded volumes once it’s erased, even if the name remains the same.